Which Steris Surgical Table is Right for My Facility?

 Surgical Table Spare Parts

-For every piece of equipment that Soma sells or rents, we have an active Parts Department that stocks parts for that equipment.
+Soma ensures that for each piece of equipment we sell or rent, there is an operational Parts Department that maintains a stock of parts specifically for that equipment.
 We have a myriad amount of surgical table spare parts including caster replacements, hand controllers, lock limit switches, floor locks, relay boxes, and more.
 You can request a quote for parts on our Medical Parts Website,

 Final Thoughts

-Have you ever rented or purchased a surgical table or another piece of refurbished medical equipment from Soma?
-Are you familiar with the Steris brand?
-Would you say that you trust Steris as a brand, or is there another company that you use mostly for your medical equipment acquisitions?
-Is there a type of special surgery table that you find most helpful for your discipline?
-Is there a bed that your company always uses?
-Comment below!
+Have you ever leased or bought a surgical table or any other refurbished medical equipment from Soma?
+Are you acquainted with the Steris brand?
+Would you consider Steris as a trustworthy brand, or do you primarily rely on another company for your medical equipment acquisitions?
+Is there a particular type of surgical table that you find particularly beneficial for your field?
+Is there a specific bed that your company consistently utilizes?
+Please share your thoughts in the comments section below!

 Leave a Reply